wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 X> Now that you've worked through this chapter, there are a number of exercises that you can work through to reinforce what you've learnt regarding Django and templating.
 X>
 X> - Update all other previously defined templates in the Rango app to extend from the new `base.html` template.
 Follow the same process as we demonstrated above.
 Once completed, your templates should all inherit from `base.html`.
 X> - While you're at it, make sure you remove the links from our `index.html` template.
 We don't need them anymore!
 You can also remove the link to Rango's homepage within the `about.html` template.
+X> - When you refactor the `index.html` keep the images that are served up from the static files and media server.
 X> - Update all references to Rango URLs by using the `url` template tag.
 You can also do this in your `views.py` module too - check out the [`reverse()` helper function](https://docs.djangoproject.com/en/1.9/ref/urlresolvers/#reverse).